 What Are the Job Duties of a Psychiatric Nurse?

 Psychiatric nurses are registered nurses who work in a mental health setting, usually in a psychiatric hospital.
 They assess patient functioning, record behavioral and physical health information, and deliver nursing care as directed by psychiatrists and psychologists.
 Advanced practice psychiatric or mental health nurse practitioners may have additional duties, including prescribing medication.
-Schools offering Nursing degrees can also be found in these popular choices.

 The job duties of a psychiatric nurse depend on the setting and upon the nurse's level of certification.
 Psychiatric nurses or mental health nurses work in hospitals, physicians' offices, clinics, or may visit patients at home.
 Their ranks include registered nurses (RNs) with associate's or bachelor's degrees and nurse practitioners with master's degrees.

 |Professional Certification||Psychiatric-Mental Health Nursing Certification available through the American Nurses Credentialing Center (ANCC)|

 |Key Skills||Social awareness, clear spoken and written communication, problem-solving, critical thinking, good physical health|

 |Similar Occupations||Registered nurses, nursing assistants, licensed practical nurses, medical technicians, social and human service assistants|

 |Job Outlook (2016-2026)||15% growth (for all registered nurses)|